-Before the First World War the Guild became very involved with the condition of children within the Borough, many of whom would beg food from the shops in the Broadway.
+Before the First World War, Wimbledon Guild became very involved with the condition of children within the Borough, many of whom would beg food from the shops in the Broadway.
 In conjunction with the N.S.P.C.C. the situation was closely monitored.
-By the time of the outbreak of war, the Guild was dealing annually with 3,000 enquiries.
+By the time of the outbreak of war, Wimbledon Guild was dealing annually with 3,000 enquiries.

-By responding innovatively to the needs of the people in the Borough during its early history, the Guild gave birth to several other organisations.
+By responding innovatively to the needs of the people in the Borough during its early history, Wimbledon Guild gave rise to several other organisations.
 In 1920 the Wimbledon Public Utility Society (later renamed Wimbledon Housing Association) was formed to provide low cost housing to those in need.
-In 1992 the W.H.A. disbanded and the housing stock was donated to the Guild.
+In 1992 the W.H.A. disbanded and the housing stock was donated to Wimbledon Guild.

-By 1935 The Wimbledon Guild was firmly established in Worple Road.
-By 1939 one of the first Citizen's Advice Bureaux had been opened with the assistance of The Guild.
+By 1935 Wimbledon Guild was firmly established in Worple Road.
+By 1939 one of the first Citizen's Advice Bureaus (now known as Citizens Advice) had been opened with the assistance of Wimbledon Guild.

-During the Second World War, The Wimbledon Guild became a focus for community services.
+During the Second World War, Wimbledon Guild became a focus for community services.
 These included the billeting of refugees and searching and caring for the victims of air raids and their subsequent care.
-The Guild premises were themselves damaged eight times as a result of the bombing.
+Wimbledon Guild premises were damaged eight times as a result of the bombing.

 In recent times, demand for our services has increased but due to government cutbacks there are fewer resources available to meet those needs.
 Our financial independence means we have been able to meet most of those demands.
 This independence is mainly due to the donations and legacies that have been received over the years through the generosity of the residents of Merton.